MelvilQ/stacksrs/README.md

 * The card content is restricted to text.
 Images and sound files are not supported.
 * Automated deck import from CSV is not yet implemented, but planned in the future.
-* No server synchronization (but you can backup your decks by copying the deck files in the *StackSRS* directory).
+* No server synchronization (but you can backup and share your decks via email, Dropbox, Google Drive and other services, which is explained [here](#i-want-to-share-a-deck-with-other-users-what-can-i-do)).
 * No other statistics than the number of mastered and remaining cards per deck (in my experience, too many statistics are not helpful at all, but rather distracting).

 ### What is Spaced Repetition and why is it a good idea?